Yopi/advent-of-code/README.md

-# Advent of Code 2018
+# Advent of Code 2018, 2019

 (Hopefully!)
-Clojure solutions to Advent of Code 2018
+Clojure solutions to Advent of Code 2018, and 2019

 ## Usage